lino-framework/lino/docs/tutorials/polls.rst

 table will "work".

-There are a lot of other options for tables, and they are documented in Lino's API doc for the :class:`lino.core.table.Table` class.
+There are a lot of other options for tables, and a consistent overview has yet to be written.
+But you can try to work through the API docs, knowing that
+:class:`lino.core.table.Table`
+inherits from
+:class:`lino.utils.tables.AbstractTable`
+who inherits from
+:class:`lino.core.actors.Actor`.

 Since tables are normal Python classes they can use inheritance.
-In our code `ChoicesByPoll` inherits from `Choices` and not directly from `Table`. that's why we don't need to explicitly specify that
+In our code `ChoicesByPoll` inherits from `Choices`.
+That's why we don't need to explicitly specify a `model` attribute for `ChoicesByPoll`.

-`ChoicesByPoll` is an example of a :term:`slave table`.
+`ChoicesByPoll` is an example of a **slave table**.
 `ChoicesByPoll` means: the table of `Choices` of a given `Poll`.
-That given Poll is called the "master" of these choices.
+This given Poll is called the "master" of these Choices.
-A slave table is a table who depends on a master.
+We also say that a slave table *depends* on its master.

-A table is a slave table when it has a class attribute :attr:`master_key <lino.core.table.Table.master_key>`.
+Lino manages this dependency almost automatically.
+The application developer just needs to specify a class attribute
+:attr:`master_key <lino.core.table.Table.master_key>`.
-This is a string containing
-the name of a ForeignKey field which must exist in the Table's model.
+This is attribute, when set, must be a string containing the name of a `ForeignKey` field which must exist in the Table's model.

 Note that you can define more than one Table per Model.
 This is a fundamental difference from Django's concept of